tarafdar/tarafdar.github.io/_pages/about.md

 ---

 Welcome to my semi-personal page.
 I am a PhD candidate at the University of Toronto.
 My research interests include making programming a clusters of heterogeneous devices easier, cloud computing, distributed computing and FPGAs.
-My professional journey began in Toronto, specifically in the University of Toronto where I have completed my bachelor's degree and Master's degree in Computer Engineering.
+My professional journey began in Toronto, specifically in the University of Toronto where I have completed my Bachelor's degree and Master's degree in Computer Engineering.
 And now I'm in it for the long-haul with a PhD where I work in the High-Performance Reconfigurable Computing Group advised by Prof. Paul Chow.

 <!--
 My main project is Galapagos which looks at creating a scalable platform for heterogeneous computing, particularly FPGAs, within a data center.